veeps/molecular_classification/README.md

 |RNN|1D Chemical structures (strings)|0.66|

 __[SVC Model](./code/003_SVC.ipynb)__:
-To get a baseline score of how my CNN and RNN models perform, I first built a multi-class SVC model using chemical properties as my features.
+I first built a multi-class SVC model using chemical properties alone (does not include any structural data) to use as a comparison to my CNN and RNN models.
+My hypothesis is that structural data provides more information on the drug class type than the chemical properties alone.
 Chemical properties included: Hydrogen bond acceptor count, hydrogen bond donor count, molecular weight, and xlogp.

 The validation accuracy score for my SVC model was 0.53.